usrz/minimal-ubuntu/README.md

 ### Mounting partitions for Raspberry Pi

-We'll mount the root partition under `/mnt` and for the Raspberry Pi, the mountpoints of our boot partition is `/mnt/boot/rpi`::
+We'll mount the root partition under `/mnt` and (for the Raspberry Pi), the mountpoints of our boot partition is `/mnt/boot/rpi`::

 ```shell